jskoven/dissys_mandatory_5_forreal/README.md

 To simulate the program being resilient to a crash, one of the terminals running one of the servers can simply be closed, either by just closing the terminal or pressing Ctrl+C in the terminal.

+If another auction needs to be started, the servers needs to be closed and started again.
+No functionality to restart auctions have been implemented.